PelleLille/hsl-docs/functions.rst

 					["iv" => pack("x16")]
 				);

-.. function:: hmac_md5(key, s)
+.. function:: hmac_md5(key, message)

-  Return the HMAC MD5 hash of s with the key.
+  Return the HMAC MD5 hash of message with the key.

   :param string key: the HMAC key
-  :param string s: the value to hash
+  :param string message: the value to hash
   :return: the hash value hex encoded
   :rtype: string

-.. function:: hmac_sha1(key, s)
+.. function:: hmac_sha1(key, message)

-  Return the HMAC SHA1 hash of s with the key.
+  Return the HMAC SHA1 hash of message with the key.

   :param string key: the HMAC key
-  :param string s: the value to hash
+  :param string message: the value to hash
   :return: the hash value hex encoded
   :rtype: string

-.. function:: hmac_sha2(key, s, hashsize)
+.. function:: hmac_sha2(key, message, hashsize)

-  Return the HMAC SHA2 hash of s with the key.
+  Return the HMAC SHA2 hash of message with the key.

   :param string key: the HMAC key
-  :param string s: the value to hash
+  :param string message: the value to hash
   :param number hashsize: the hash size (must be 256 or 512)
   :return: the hash value hex encoded
   :rtype: string

-.. function:: md5(s)
+.. function:: md5(message)

-  Return the MD5 hash of s.
+  Return the MD5 hash of message.

-  :param string s: the value to hash
+  :param string message: the value to hash
   :return: the hash value hex encoded
   :rtype: string

-.. function:: sha1(s)
+.. function:: sha1(message)

-  Return the SHA1 hash of s.
+  Return the SHA1 hash of message.

-  :param string s: the value to hash
+  :param string message: the value to hash
   :return: the hash value hex encoded
   :rtype: string

-.. function:: sha2(s, hashsize)
+.. function:: sha2(message, hashsize)

-  Return the SHA2 hash of s.
+  Return the SHA2 hash of message.

-  :param string s: the value to hash
+  :param string message: the value to hash
   :param number hashsize: the hash size (must be 256 or 512)
   :return: the hash value hex encoded
   :rtype: string

-.. function:: hash(string)
+.. function:: hash(message)

-  Return the numeric hash value of the input string.
-The hash value is same for equal strings.
+  Return the numeric hash value of the message.
+The hash value is same for equal messages.

-  :param string string: string to be hashed
+  :param string message: the value to hash
-  :return: a hash value
+  :return: the hash value
   :rtype: number

 .. function:: rsa_sign(message, privatekey, [options])